 Since bias is very much a large part of human nature whatever system or process we develop will inherently have some bias in it.

 We look for ourselves in potential hires.
-Two people apply for the same position.
+For example, two people apply for the same position.
 Let’s say one has skills that matched your own and the other drastically differs from you.
 Despite a careful creation of a strict hiring process, you would be more likely to select the person who matched your skillset to interview, and subsequently hire.
 Why?
 It’s called the affinity bias.

 We tend to gravitate towards people like us, and it is often reflective in our hiring practices.
 We vouch for those who work like us and are skeptical of those who are not.